Binary Interaction Dominates Mass Ejection in Classical Novae

 Figures \ref{fig:prof1_08_1e-4_co} and \ref{fig:prof2_08_1e-4_co} show radial profiles of the $0.8 + 10^{-4} \msol$, C/O-enriched envelope model, which is an example of a transitional case.
 As seen in the top panel of Figure \ref{fig:prof1_08_1e-4_co}, a steady-state optically thick wind in the inner regions develops by day 140, but the mass profile shown in the bottom panel of Figure \ref{fig:prof2_08_1e-4_co} demonstrates that most of the outer envelope mass remains at low velocities.
 This bound mass at the surface of the envelope blocks the outflow, preventing the formation of a successful wind.
 After $\unit[3.6]{yr}$ have passed, the wind collapses into a breeze configuration \citep{park65a} similar to the profile shown at year 4.8.

 It is likely that if the companion were taken into account, binary interaction would remove enough of the outer material in the early phase of the outburst to allow for the successful formation of a completely unbound wind during the later stages of mass loss.
-As with the previous outcomes, it remains the case that most of the mass would be ejected via the binary interaction and not by the optically thick wind; see column~5 of Table~\ref{tab} and Figures \ref{fig:fracvsmenv_solar} and \ref{fig:fracvsmenv_co}.
+As with the previous outcomes, it remains the case that most of the mass ejection would be initiated by the binary interaction and not by an isotropic optically thick wind; see column~5 of Table~\ref{tab} and Figures \ref{fig:fracvsmenv_solar} and \ref{fig:fracvsmenv_co}.